CMPUT 303/403 - Practical Algorithmics / Algorithmics in Competitive Programming

 I frequently get asked what this course is about.
-The university calendar description is a bit cryptic.
+The university calendar descriptions for CMPUT 303 and CMPUT 403 are a bit cryptic.

-This course was born from an individual study in problem solving for programming contests.
-But interest has grown quite a bit, in part due to the fact that many interviews have a problem solving component: the famous "interview questions".
+These courses were born from an individual study in problem solving for programming contests.
+Initially only CMPUT 403 was offered and was, at first, taken only by members of the programming club.
+Then interest grew, in part due to the fact that many interviews have a problem solving component: the famous "interview questions".
 Others like this course because the myriad of coding assignments help develop experience with both coding and debugging (in addition to problem solving).
+So CMPUT 303 was introduced in Fall 2022 (under the course number CMPUT 398 for the first year only) in order to provide a more accessible experience to students who do not have a programming contest background.

 This course retains the "individual study" feel in the following sense: lecture content is not as in-depth with particular topics as, say, CMPUT 304.
-Rather, you are pointed to information on various algorithms and problem solving paradigms and it is understood that you will use this information to help solve problems.
+Rather, you are pointed to information on various algorithms and problem solving paradigms and it is understood that you will adapt this information to help solve assignment problems.
+Topics are presented on a weekly basis: one week is dynamic programming, one is graph algorithms, etc. Lectures spend some time introducing a topic and related algorithms/data structures but are mostly spent discussing solutions to related sample problems.

 Nature of the Course Work